 If you would like to see examples of accommodations that are cross referenced with “characteristics” of disability, check out the resource below, in addition to the weekly readings and resources.

 - The Colorado Dept of Education has a 182 page manual on Accommodations for Student with Disabilities.
-It is not categorized by disability, but instead by students characteristics.
+It is not categorized by disability, but instead by student characteristics.
 I recommend going to the section on Instructional Accommodations Linked to Student Characteristics.
 Within the list of accommodations, assistive technologies are highlighted.
 There are assistive technologies mixed in with the accommodations.

 The focus of the this section will vary slightly among the different disability categories.
 The direction of your research will be found in the Disability Summary Overviews.